Mulc1b3R/Mulc1b3R/README.md

 - 💞️ I tend to be focused on my current projects but am willing to help other when and where ever i can.
 - 📫 Contact : disobay@proton.me or mojo@psicodata.io
 - ⚒ I often work on several projects at the same time and take an unorthodox approach to most things , experimenting and learning as i proceed.
-- 🌎 My Moto is : " Omnia Connexia"
+- 🌎 My Motto is : " Omnia Connexia"
-- 📡 My non profit is registered as psico communications .
+- 📡 My company is registered in the United Kingdom of Great Britain and Northern Ireland as : Psico Communications and Blockchain Development .

 <!---
 Mulc1b3R/Mulc1b3R is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.